Members

 About Us

 We are a group of researchers under the leadership of Dr. Oliveira looking for answers on life processes and human diseases.
-We take our work seriously, but also with joy.
-Here, respect, diversity & inclusion are rules – we collaborate in prol of the LAB TEAM’s success & towards the science progress at UIC & around the world!
+We take our work seriously but also with joy.
+Here, respect, diversity & inclusion are rules – we collaborate in prol of the LAB TEAM’s success & towards the scientific progress at UIC & around the world!
 Thus, enjoy the ride & let the pipetting begin!

 Dr. Oliveira